 When the sugar levels in the blood are higher than normal, it can leave you feeling dehydrated, which can cause regular headaches.
 Other tag-along effects of this can be blurry vision and fatigue.

-Since most symptoms are not visible with the naked eye, it may be that you have had type-2 diabetes for a while without knowing it.
+Since most symptoms are not visible to the naked eye, it may be that you have had type-2 diabetes for a while without knowing it.
 One of the first visual symptoms of diabetes, which usually develops at a later stage, is infections.
-These include slow healing cuts or sores, frequent yeast infections, and itchy skin especially in the groin area.
+These include slow healing cuts or sores, frequent yeast infections, and itchy skin, especially in the groin area.

 - Sexual Dysfunction

 It is not uncommon for both men and women with type-2 diabetes to experience some form of sexual dysfunction.
 This is usually due to damage to the blood vessels and nerve endings, which is an effect of the high sugar levels in the bloodstream.
 It can include sexual dysfunction like erectile dysfunction in men, vaginal dryness in women, and difficulty reaching an orgasm in both men and women.